niemopen/niem-model/README.md

 Removed a invalid section character from four code definitions in type scr:ChargeCategoryCodeSimpleType.

-### Harmonized AAMVA country code sets supporting the DHS Western Hemisphere Travel Initiative (WHTI) for the Enhanced Driver License (EDL)

-Harmonized duplicate code sets into a single `aamva_d20:CountryWHTICodeType`:

-- `aamva_d20:CountryCodeType`
-- `aamva_d20:DHSDriverLicenseIssuingCountryCodeType`

-Updated type of property `j:CountryWHTICode` to the new type.

-Removed property `j:DriverLicenseIssuingCountryCode` since it will no longer be necessary with the full set of NIEM country representations available via `nc:CountryType`.
-See [niemopen/niem-model#22](https://github.com/niemopen/niem-model/issues/22) for more.

 ### Refactored abstract country properties to be of type nc:CountryType ([#niemopen/niem-model#22](https://github.com/niemopen/niem-model/issues/22))

 Updated the following properties to no longer be abstract and to have type `nc:CountryType`, permitting any country representations in NIEM to be used: